Shianne1/Bullet_Train_Game_Team_Justice_League/src/README.txt

 While the player is trying to solve the puzzle, this allows the player to exit the puzzle [Retry "puzzle name"]
 Lets the player retry the puzzle
-[Claim Prize]
-Allows the player to add the award from the puzzle into their inventory

 MONSTER: